ChesleyTan/c-script/README.md

 ++C and GCZ transpiler
 ===

-###Syntactic features to allow easier expression of ideas and lessen the verbosity of C source code
+###Precompilation additions to the C programming language, including syntactic features to allow easier expression of ideas and lessen the verbosity of C source code

 ##Features:
 * Automatic list/string concatenation and memory size checking/resizing